At the Thomson Reuters Foundation, we stand for free, independent journalism, human rights, women’s empowerment, and the rule of law.

 If you are interested in discussing other opportunities to support the Thomson Reuters Foundation please do get in touch with us by contacting Sarah Fearns on Sarah.Fearns@thomsonreuters.com or call +44 (0) 202 7542 2616.
 We’d love to hear from you.

 The Foundation receives an annual donation from Thomson Reuters to support its core programmes.
-We also receive donations and grants from other corporations and law firms, Thomson Reuters staff, and through legacies.
+We also receive donations and grants from other corporations, Thomson Reuters staff, and through legacies.
 Funders who contributed over $100k in grants in the 2012-13 financial year included:

 - General Electric